 What is the course about?

 This course is for those with some existing skills in Sibelius to learn how to use more advanced functions under the guidance of an expert tutor.
-You will learn how to create high quality scores and use Sibelius to create music files in other formats.
+You will learn how to create high quality scores with greater efficiency and some of the more advanced features of the software.

 What will we cover?

-- using edit filters, multiple voices, and quick note entry methods
+- using filters, multiple voices, and quick note entry methods

 - maximising layout in scores and parts

-- particular functions required by your own projects e.g. chord symbols, TAB, transposing instruments, arrange functions, contemporary notation symbols etc.
+- find out about particular functions required by your own projects e.g. chord symbols, transposing instruments, arrange, specialist notation symbols etc.